 The thing is, it’s easy for me jam pack my days because I love what I do.
 I used to do it with three and four jobs, but now I’m hustling because I have so much I want to do.
 Between my own writing (my first book is coming out in the fall), coaching, making Jane Fonda videos and doing podcasts, I have a lot of fun stuff going on.

-Often, it’s like I’m drinking out of a firehose – now that I found my career my mind is bursting with ideas and spend my days in organized chaos.
-The inside of my mind is littered with post it notes on top of the post it notes and some post it notes on the floor.
+Often, it’s like I’m drinking out of a firehose – now that I found my career, my mind is bursting with ideas and I spend my days in organized chaos.
+My mind is covered in post it notes, with post it notes on top of the post it notes and some post it notes on the floor.

 I can get myself pretty out of balance in my days, despite loving what I do.

 Tuesday when I walked through the door and flung myself on the dining room chair out of pure exhaustion, my 11 year old basset hound Rooney lumbered in to say hello.
 He sat, starting at me patiently until I leaned over and picked him up.
 He settled in to my lap and I nuzzled his head, breathing in the familiar corn chip scent of his that I’ve come to love.
 I used him as my weighted blanked, breathing out the day and finally, 12 hours after my day began, took a breath.

 I was reminded of what Buddhists call the sacred pause.

 But in this case, it’s the sacred paws.